 Common symptoms of limping, may include:

 - Unwillingness to place weight on a limb, sitting with the limb off the ground.

-- Stiff gait when walking, this may be more apparent upon waking.
+- Stiff gait when walking, this may be more apparent upon waking up after a nap.

 - Shifting weight from leg to leg.

 - Difficulty or reluctance to jump up and down.

 - Taking a shorter step on the painful leg.

 - Aggression when handled, particularly in an ordinarily calm cat.

 - Reluctance or inability to jump onto furniture.